Together, Our Impact is Strongest

 Traumatic events such as the recent winter storm that ravaged San Antonio can devastate a person’s life or family in an instant.
 Once a crisis hits, the stress can make it difficult to know where to turn.

-United Way of San Antonio and Bexar County was better able to help those in immediate need thanks to grants from the Nationwide Foundation ($100,000), TEGNA ($100,000), and the Grace W. Dobson Family Foundation ($25,000).
+United Way of San Antonio and Bexar County was better able to help those in immediate need thanks to grants from the Nationwide Foundation ($100,000), TEGNA ($100,000), and the Tres Grace Family Foundation ($25,000).
 The gifts made it possible to quickly provide support to United Way Safety Net Impact Partners who serve the thousands of individuals and families who were affected by the winter storm emergency.

 The combined donations resulted in $10,000 grants for those United Way community partners who qualified by providing basic needs during the storm— such as food, housing, utility assistance, and plumbing repairs--for individuals and families.